cogtwins/cogtwins.github.io/jiehan_zhou.markdown

   published more than 100 papers in the fields of intelligent manufacturing, system modeling and simulation, industrial Internet, industrial big data, industrial big model, digital twin, and so on.
-  <br /><br />
-  Dr Jiehan Zhou is a Professor and Director of International Education and Research Programs at the School of Computer Science at Shandong University of Science and Technology and a Docent in the Department of Electronics and Information Engineering at the University of Oulu, Finland.
-He has a rich academic background and professional experience, having obtained a Ph.D. in Mechanical Automation from Huazhong University of Science and Technology in 2000 and a Ph.D. in Computer Engineering from the University of Oulu, Finland in 2011.
-He has worked at renowned research institutes and universities such as Tsinghua University, VTT Technical Research Centre of Finland, INRIA in France, Luxembourg Institute of Science and Technology (LIST), University of Oulu, and University of Toronto, Canada with over 20 years of international research experience across three continents.
-He has held positions such as Senior Scientist, Team Leader, Laboratory Director, General Manager of an Industrial Internet company in Germany, and Principal Engineer at a Research Institute on Cloud Computing in Canada.
-He also serves as a visiting professor at several Chinese universities, including Huazhong University of Science and Technology.
-Professor Jiehan Zhou has conducted extensive research in intelligent manufacturing, system modeling and simulation, industrial internet, and industrial big data analysis, achieving remarkable accomplishments in both academic and industrial fields.
-He has undertaken and participated in numerous Chinese, Canadian, and European Union projects, including the ERCIM Fellowship Programme, the EU FP6 Amigo Project, and the EU ITEA4-CAM4Home Project.
 </p>

 <div class="fs-4 fw-semibold border-bottom">